zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Intuitively, the sinusoids produce an equivalent amount of vibration regardless of the sign of their frequency.
+Intuitively, the harmonics produce an equivalent amount of vibration regardless of the sign of their frequency.

 What happens when we Fourier transform a periodic function?
 Combining Equations 2.1 and 2.7,